ITU-BDSA23-GROUP27/Chirp/docs/report.md

 In order for playwright to log you in with your github account, you also need to do either of these two things:

-1. Environment variables for  EMAIL and PASSWORD have to be set in your environment system that matches your github email and password respectively.
+1. Environment variables for  EMAIL and PASSWORD have to be set in your environment system that matches your GitHub email and password respectively.

-2. Replace the field email and password values with your actual user information (which is fine as you will not share the code) in the file “test\PlaywrightTests\UnitTest1.cs”, line 19-20.
+2. Replace the field email and password values with your actual user information (which is fine as you will not share the code) in the file `test\PlaywrightTests\UnitTest1.cs`, line 19-20.

-Then in the directory “test\PlaywrightTests\”, run dotnet test in the terminal, and that’s it.
+Then in the directory `test\PlaywrightTests\`, run `dotnet test` in the terminal, and that’s it.

 Note: A few scenarios can occur when trying to authenticate with GitHub:

-1. When playwright clicks ‘Sign in’ from the homepage’s navigation bar, the following github authentication site should appear.
+1. When playwright clicks `Sign in` from the homepage’s navigation bar, the following GitHub authentication site should appear.

 <!-- image of GitHub authorization page -->

 Playwright will automatically fill in the information and sign in - if successful, it will redirect you to the homepage and continue doing the rest, otherwise the test will fail if the authentication is rejected.

-2. In case you have made too many github request, the reauthorization page may appear instead
+2. In case you have made too many GitHub request, the reauthorization page may appear instead

 <!-- image of GitHub reauthorization page -->